aakash4525/Video-Only-YouTube-/README.md

 # VideoOnly_YouTube
-A chrome that hides the Suggestions &amp; comments sections in YouTube
+A chrome extension that hides the Suggestions &amp; comments sections in YouTube